oracle/oracle-database-operator/docs/dbcs/provisioning/create_pdb_to_existing_dbcs_system.md

-# Create PDB to an existing DBCS System
+# Create PDB to an existing OBDS System

-In this use case, an existing OCI DBCS system deployed earlier is going to have a PDB/many PDBs created.
+In this use case, an existing OCI OBDS system deployed earlier is going to have a PDB/many PDBs created.
 Its a 2 Step operation.

-In order to create PDBs to an existing DBCS system, the steps will be:
+In order to create PDBs to an existing OBDS system, the steps will be:

-1. Bind the existing DBCS System to DBCS Controller.
+1. Bind the existing OBDS System to OBDS Controller.
 2. Apply the change to create PDBs.

 **NOTE:** We are assuming that before this step, you have followed the [prerequisite](./../README.md#prerequisites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) steps to create the configmap and the secrets required during the deployment.

-As step 1, first bind the existing DBCS System to DBCS Controller following [documentation](./../provisioning/bind_to_existing_dbcs_system.md).
+As step 1, first bind the existing OBDS System to OBDS Controller following [documentation](./../provisioning/bind_to_existing_dbcs_system.md).
 After successful binding, it will show as below-
 ```bash
 kubectl get dbcssystems
 NAME                  AGE